Additional Broadridge resources:

 About the research

-The research is conducted by the Berlin-based team of Broadridge Financial Solutions, Inc. The Fund Brand 50 report is an annual study monitoring the influence of brand on third-party fund selection.
-The study is based on intensive interviews with approximately 850 of Europe’s most significant fund selectors in 10 key markets.
-These selectors account for approximately €3 trillion of third-party assets.
-Fund selectors are asked to name their top-three suppliers based on 10 brand drivers, including: appealing investment strategy, client-orientated thinking, innovation and solidity.
+* The Fund Brand 50 report is an annual study monitoring the influence of brand on third-party fund selection.
+The study is based on intensive interviews with more than 1,200 of the most significant fund selectors in APAC, Europe and the U.S. Fund selectors are asked to name their top-three suppliers based on 10brand drivers including: appealing investment strategy, client-oriented thinking, innovation and solidity.
 Using statistical analysis, answers to these and other preference questions are transformed into a ‘Total Brand Score’, on which groups are ranked.

 About Broadridge

-For more information about Broadridge, please visit www.broadridge.com
+For more information about us, please visit www.broadridge.com.

 To contact media relations, please email us at mediarelations@broadridge.com.